KARAN-D05/Gate-Level-Perceptron/README.md

 ## 🔜 Future Version - Cybernetic Feedback-Driven Adaptive Learning System
 - Feedback-driven adaptation on top of the existing popcount-based judgement mechanism.
 - Automatic threshold adjustment based on feedback which would allow the detector to gradually converge towards an appropriate threshold.
-- It would form basis of simple self-learning adaptive system.
+- It would form basis of simple self-learning adaptive system that would be capable of altering its decision boundaries.

 ## ⬇️ Download This Repository